alex-memo/ProjectM-CG/README.md

 ***External Resources***

-3D dummy character from Mixamo.com *A private model for Project M is on the original repository but will not be made available in any public repo*
+3D character from Mixamo.com *A private model for Project M is on the original repository but will not be made available in any public repo*

 ***Notice:*** Distribution, copying, or cloning of this repository or code is strictly prohibited as it is not allowed.